Bloodmallet/simc_support/README.md

 # simc_support
-libs to support with wow data and simc data
+Data to support simulations for World of Warcraft with SimulationCraft.